chevah/geck/content/support.rst

 Helpdesk
 ========

-Each message to the Support email automatically crease a helpdesk ticket.

-The helpdesk software is currently under evaluation.
-Currently the main point of contact for Support and liaising with customers is via the Google Group email.
+The main point of contact for Support and liaising with customers is via the Google Group email.
+Each message to the Support email automatically creates a helpdesk ticket.

 Template: Obtaining the installation detail
 -------------------------------------------

-The following is a template to obtain the installation detail from a client.
+The following is a template to obtain the installation detail.
-Please modify the template below to suit the communications.
+Please modify the template below to suit.

 .. sourcecode:: rst